 A party may file a Florida wrongful death lawsuit whenever a person’s negligence or wrongful act results in another person’s death.
 No matter what type of injury accident led to the death of your loved one, you may have a valid claim.

 The best way to determine the strength and viability of your claim is to speak to an experienced attorney.
-An attorney can answer your questions and help you explore your options for taking legal action.
+A lawyer can answer your questions and help you explore your options for taking legal action under the wrongful death statute in Florida.

 Florida Wrongful Death Lawsuit Damages